How Much Does Dog Training Cost in Jacksonville FL?

 The question isn't whether you can afford to train your dog.
 The question is whether you can afford not to.

-How Much Does Dog Training Cost in Jacksonville FL? — Frequently Asked Questions
+Dog Training Cost Jacksonville FL — Frequently Asked Questions

-Dog training in Jacksonville ranges from $100 for a puppy consultation to $2,900 for a comprehensive 2-week board and train.
-Most families invest between $650 and $3,500 depending on their dog's needs and the program type.
-Group classes at pet stores typically cost $120-$300 but produce less reliable results.
+The average cost of professional dog training in Jacksonville ranges from $650 for Basic Obedience (4 lessons) to $2,900 for a 2-week Board and Train — our most popular program.
+Group classes at pet stores cost $120-$300 but produce far less reliable results.
 View our complete pricing.

 Expert Dog Training Across Northeast Florida